Workflow analysis is a process in which businesses examine the progression of workflows in order to improve efficiency.

 What are common workflow analysis mistakes to avoid?

-Common mistakes include not involving the right people, rushing to solutions before understanding problems, ignoring small inefficiencies, and forgetting to measure results.
-Another big mistake is assuming one solution fits all situations.
-It’s important to remember that workflow analysis is about understanding reality, not forcing preconceived ideas onto situations.
+Common mistakes people make include not involving the right people, jumping to solutions before understanding the problems, ignoring small inefficiencies and failing to measure results.
+Another big mistake is to believe that one size fits all.
+As you recall from watching our last episode on workflow analysis, we know this is about understanding reality, not making reality fit the theory.

 How does workflow analysis impact employee satisfaction?